Barbara Higham on how to sleep like a baby and why sleeping with her babies was a good experience.

 Infants sleeping for long periods in social isolation from parents constitutes an extremely recent cultural experiment, the biological and psychological consequences of which have never been evaluated.

-His latest research hypothesises on the biological origins of sudden infant death syndrome (SIDS) and colic and conceptualises a neuro-physiological model of the human infant’s breathing system that tries to account for our species susceptibility to SIDS and inconsolable crying (McKenna, Middlemiss, Tarsha, 2016).
+His latest research hypothesizes on the biological origins of sudden infant death syndrome (SIDS) and colic and conceptualizes a neuro-physiological model of the human infant’s breathing system that tries to account for our species susceptibility to SIDS and inconsolable crying (McKenna, Middlemiss, Tarsha, 2016).

 The mother-baby dyad is functionally interdependent and this communication regulates the baby’s:

 - blood pressure